Odra kingdom

-Odra was a kingdom located in the northern Odisha in Eastern India.
+Odra (ओड्र, was a kingdom located in the northern Odisha in Eastern India.
 This kingdom was mentioned in the epic Mahabharata.
 Odras were neighbours to the Vangas.
 It is believed that the Odia language and the state Odisha got their names derived from the name "Odra".

 Reference in Mahabharata

 Only a single reference of Odra is found in Mahabharata.
 The Odras were mentioned along with the Vangas, Angas and Paundras as bringing tribute for Yudhishthira for his Rajasuya sacrifice (3,51).

 There is a mysterious mention of the name Udrakeralas in Mahabharata.
 It is not known if the word Udra in the composite word Udra-Keralas has any relations with Odra.
 The name Oriya originated from Odra.
 The Bhagbata Purana mentions Odra, among the six sons of Dirghatamas by queen Sudesna with the Pundrakas, Dravidas, Kambojas, Sakas, Yavanas etc. Pliny placed Oretes near mountain Mallus which can be identified with Malayagiri near Pallahara in the present Angul district.
 Prof B.C Majumdar observs ".. the hilly country lying between Kalinga and Dakshina Kosala was the Odra land."
 R.D Banerji calls the Odras as the people of Northern Orissa.
 In the early medieval period, Odra became a distinct territorial division.
 The earliest reference to Odra in this period is gleaned from the Soro Copper Plates of Somadatta.
 It mentions the northern Tosali was a part of Odravisaya.
 By that time, Northern Tosali was a fairly extensive territory comprising Midnapur and undivided Balasore district and a considerable portion of Mayurbhanj and undivided Cuttack districts.
-Its inclusion in Odra indicates that the latter was a vast region between river suvarnarekha in the north & Vaitarani in the south.
+Its inclusion in Odra indicates that the latter was a vast region between river Suvarnarekha in the north & Vaitarani in the south.

+Odas as a tribal group

+The Quarterly Journal of the Andhra Historical Research Society (1927) identifies the Odas as a tribe inhabiting the Sambalpur tracts of Kalinga, equating them with the Sanskrit term Udras.
+The journal records that the Kosala kings, having moved from Sripur to the Sambalpur region, "came out with their Oda legions" to seize the Tooth Relic of the Buddha — an event of major religious and political significance in early medieval India.
+Following this, the presiding deity of Puri came to be known as Odisa, interpreted as "the Lord of the Odas", around whom developed the kingdom of Kalingoda or Kangoda.